 Lauenstein Castle (A)

-The castle rests high on a rock, towering over Lauenstein town below.
+Resting high on a rock spur, the castle watches over the town of Lauenstein below.
 It is a gem of Saxon Renaissance architecture.
 Around 1600, its builder, Guenther von Buenau, had a three-winged castle estate erected there, which has comprehensively been reconstructed and restored over the past three decades.
-Today, the main castle building accommodates the Eastern Ore Mountain Museum.
-An exhibition that not only displays hunting arms provides an insight into hunting in the Eastern Ore Mountains.
-Also numerous trophies and animal preparations are on show.
-One of its highlights is the falcon show presenting a diverse programme throughout the year.
-Interesting insights are provided by an exhibition on George Baehr, the builder of Dresden’s Frauenkirche or Church of Our Lady, who grew up in Lauenstein.
+Today, the main castle building accommodates the Eastern Ore Mountains Museum.
+An exhibition provides an insight into hunting in the Eastern Ore Mountains.
+One of its highlights is the falconry presenting a diverse programme throughout the year.

 Further to Station B – Klippenstein Castle and Museum, approx. 54 km